adamaske/neuropipeline/README.md

 ```
 ## Analysis Example: Heel Stimulation

-These plots display data from a single subject during a robotic heel-stimulation experiment, showing the time Series, spectrogram, and frequency for two different scenarios.
+These plots display data from a single subject during a robotic heel-stimulation experiment, showing the time series, spectrogram, and frequency for two different trials.
 The vertical red dashed lines indicate block onset (rest then stimuli).
 In this experiment, a robot mechanically stimulated the heel 6 times.
 In the Supination case (left) oxygenated hemoglobin (HbO) increases as the stimuli begins.
 This is supported by the spectrogram, where we see increased activity at 0.025 Hz (the neurogenic band) that align well with the robot's movements.
 This confirms the pipeline has successfully captured brain activity in the sensory cortex.
 In contrast, the Pronation case (right) do not show the same clear correlation with the stimuli onset.

 <table>
   <tr>